elibroftw/blog.elijahlopez.ca/content/posts/vcpkg-cmake-tutorial.md

 ## Installing CMake

-You will need [CMake 3.22+](https://cmake.org/download/) in order to use the Visual Studio 2022 compiler through VSCode.
+You will need [CMake 3.21+](https://cmake.org/download/) in order to use the Visual Studio 2022 compiler through VSCode.
 The installer does most of the work, so you won't have to manually add `cmake` to PATH.

-In VSCode, you will need to install the "C/C++ Extension" and the "CMake Tools" extensions.
+For VS Code, you will need to install the "C/C++ Extension" and the "CMake Tools" extensions.

 ### Installing Vcpkg